2015-179 - Separation Expense (SE)

 F&R Date: 2015–10–23

 The grievor was posted unaccompanied from a Canadian base to the United States for advanced training.
 Upon completion of his training, he was posted to Ottawa.
 His Career Manager approved a request for imposed restriction (IR) status and the grievor applied for separation expense (SE) benefits.
-The grievor was then advised by local administrative authorities to proceed to find rental accommodation.
+The grievor was then advised by local administrative authorities to proceed to find rental accommodations.

 The Director of Compensation and Benefits Administration (DCBA) denied the SE claim, explaining that there is no entitlement when a member moves from a place of duty outside of Canada (OUTCAN) to a place of duty in Canada.